 How many moves does it take to swap over some red and blue frogs?
 Do you have a method?

-Imagine you have an unlimited number of each type.
+Imagine you have an unlimited number of four types of triangle.
 How many different tetrahedra can you make?

-Triangle numbers can be represented by a triangular array of squares.
+Triangular numbers can be represented by a triangular array of squares.
 What do you notice about the sum of identical triangle numbers?

 How many different symmetrical shapes can you make by shading triangles or squares?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?